parklab/xTea_paper/run_tools/xTea/HG002/README.md

 insertion sequence: sequence of the assembled insertion 5' transduction sequence: sequence of the 5' transduction 3' transduction sequence: sequence of the 3' transduction
-polyA: whether this is a polyA tail detected
+polyA: whether there is a polyA tail detected
 ```